-So main refueling opportunities after leaving Broome are Derby, Fitzroy Crossing, Willare Roadhouse and Roebuck Roadhouse.
+So main refuelling opportunities after leaving Broome are Derby, Fitzroy Crossing, Willare Roadhouse and Roebuck Roadhouse.

 The distance from Fitzroy Crossing to Broome is about 400km and should be within the reach of most vehicles, if you’re a bit iffy the Roebuck Roadhouse is 30km before Broome, aim for that.

-Top Tip: If the distances are of a concern, invest in a Jerry can and carry a get – out – of – trouble 20 litres.
+Top Tip: If the distances are of concern, invest in a Jerry can and carry a get-out-of-trouble 20 litres.

 Having said all that 3 days is a reasonable time, adding a 4th will give you time to sit down somewhere.